ntua-el20098/NTUAflix/README.md

 ```

 Inside it, locate the `usr` folder and then the `bin` folder.
-Make sure a file named openss.cnf is inside the bin folder.
+Make sure a file named `openss.cnf` is inside the bin folder.
-Copy the path
+Copy the path.

 The full path to the file should look something like this:
 ```sh
 C:\Program Files\Git\usr\bin\openssl.cnf